microsoft/BotBuilder-Samples/experimental/skills/README.md

-# Skill Examples
+# Experimental Skill Examples

-This folder contains to sample scenarios for Skills:
+This folder contains experimental sample scenarios for Skills:

-- A [simple bot to bot](SimpleBotToBot) example that shows the basics on how to consume an Echo Skill from a root bot.
+- An advanced [dialog based](DialogToDialog) example that shows how to consume a skill that can perform several activities using a SkillDialog.

-- A more advanced [dialog based](DialogToDialog) example that shows how to consume a skill that can perform several activities using a SkillDialog.
+Note: these samples are provided as is, some of the things shown in this example may or may not make it into the framework.